AdaCore/training_material/courses/rust_essentials/140_smart_pointers/02_box.rst

 - Stores a fixed-size pointer on the stack

-- Retains single ownership of the heap data
+- Retains single ownership of heap data

 - Deallocates memory automatically when :rust:`Box` goes out of scope